Tensa53/DS_Python/README.md

 So with BloatWeak we have combined different tools.
 All you cand find in your directory are these files:
 - pycd_out.csv: the ouput obtained from the PyCD tool with GetDep_ast.py script.
-- safetyDB_out.csv: the filtered db with all the vulnerabilities information of the analyzed project's dependency
+- safetyDB_out.csv: the filtered db with all the vulnerabilities information of the analyzed project's dependencies

 ---